 How To Ski Moguls (Bumps) This Winter

-Skiing bumps is arguably one of most challenging aspects of the sport - particularly because bumpy terrain and mogul runs can be hard to avoid no matter what your skiing level.
+Skiing bumps is arguably one of most challenging aspects of the sport.

 A mogul field is a unique and unforgiving environment and there’s no quick fix to becoming at home in this terrain, so it's no surprise that most skiers shy away.